NicoOhler/Notes/Science, Technology and Society/Altklausurfragen mit Lösung.md

     - ==a) System compatibility means that particular type of social and political order are more favorable for a given technology than alternative ones.==
     - ==b) Today system compatibility can be applied to neoliberal forms of political order, it does not only apply to the totalitarian state==
     - c) Because the cold war is over Winner's argument of system compatibility does not apply to modern technologies such as the internet.
-    - *d) If we argue that the political context does not effect technology and it implies the claim that the respective technology is neutral*
+    - *==d) If we argue that the political context does not effect technology and it implies the claim that the respective technology is neutral*==
     - e) Winner argues why democratic political order is compatible with nuclear energy.
     - f) System compatibility means that democratic societies are more compatible with neutral technologies
 6. Identify correct statements below